Cowboys & Indians

 "I assume he speaks English?" said CC Baxter with a heavy dose of mocking.

 "Of course he speaks," replied Gopi.
-He was starting to get annoyed; this loud Yankee was mocking his Saab after presuming to shake hands with him.
+He was starting to get annoyed; this loud Yankee was mocking his Saab after presuming to shake hands

 "Well, can't you make him say something?" mocked CC again.